jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 Run _index.js_ from the CLI with the command `node index.js`.

-You should see the version of Node.js you're using logged to the console:
+You should see the version of Node.js you're using logged to the CLI:

     $ node index.js
     v16.13.2